 Local councils are responsible for public rights of way.

-In addition, the council will frequently need to assert a path as a public right of way before it can take action to protect the path, or to allow the route to be signposted, improved and promoted.
-This is necessary both to determine the precise line and status of the path, and to ensure that the council is acting correctly and within the powers that are available to it.
+In addition, the council will often need to assert a path as a public right of way before it can take action to protect the path, or to allow the route to be signposted, improved and promoted.
+This is necessary both to decide the precise line and status of the path, and to make sure that the council is acting correctly and within the powers that are available to it.

 Councils have a duty to:

 - assert, protect and keep open and free from obstruction any public right of way